 This program is designed to uplift the spirits of hospitalized veterans, shut-ins, and school age children.
-JWV members and nonmembers alike collect the stamps from local businesses and then they are sent to National Headquarters in care of the National Stamp Program Distribution Chairman, Martin Kaufman.
+JWV members and nonmembers alike collect the stamps from local businesses and then they are sent to the National Stamp Program Distribution Chairman, Marvin Garfinkle.
 He in turn distributes these stamps to over 120 Veterans Affairs Medical Center, schools and residents.

 The stamp collection process has helped school age children keep their grades up because they are learning about history while enjoying stamp collecting.
 The program also gives them something to do by keeping them off the streets.
 The veterans use the stamps in diverse ways, some collect them and put them into photo albums, others use them for crafts.